elizzzabethrae/grocery_list/README.md

 5. Accompany your code with a full test suite.
 6. Deploy your site to a web host (e.g., on Amazon EC2, Heroku, Netlify, Google AppEngine, etc.).

+Things I would continue to do if given more time:
+1. Integrate a framework for real time updates, like Socket.io
+2. Integrate more policies around who gets to see what lists -for example: users only get to see their own lists, and lists they are invited to view
+3. Create a smoother entry system for items, allowing people to add multiple items to a list at once.